NOAA-EPIC/CADRE-DA-training/doc/source/BuildingRunningTesting/CADRE-Container.rst

 Run the Experiment
 ********************

-To run the experiment, must submit tasks manually via rocotorun. :term:`cron` automation is not yet supported for containers.
+To run the experiment, users must submit tasks manually via ``rocotorun``. :term:`cron` automation is not yet supported for containers.

 .. _WflowOverviewC: